 Ans: Eukaryotic organisms have double or two copies of each chromosome which is inherited from each one of the parents.
 This creates diversity among the offspring and enhances adaptability to the environment.
 In the case of humans adaptability is in terms of good immune sy, ability to fight against diseases etc. Presence of two copies also enables the chance of passing a healthy copy to the next generation in case one gets mutated.

-1. What are autosomes and allosomes in human genetics?
+1. What are autosomes and allosomes?

-9. What are some examples of disorders related to allosomes?
+9. What are examples of autosomal disorders?